 EMC Principles for Electronics Product Design

-From research and development to final certification, electromagnetic compatibility (EMC) should be a key focus of electronics product design.
-In addition to ensuring product safety and wireless coexistence, considering EMC principles in the early stages of a product helps smooth the path to compliance – and prevents the cost and time associated with redesign.
+From research and development to final certification, electromagnetic compatibility (EMC) principles should be a key focus of electronics product design.
+In addition to ensuring product safety and wireless coexistence, considering EMC principles in the early stages helps smooth the path to compliance and prevents costs and time associated with redesign.

-"With our experience getting thousands of products successfully though final compliance and certification, we have identified the three most essential elements of EMC on product design: filtering, shielding, and earthing/grounding."
-Steve Hayes
+“With our experience getting thousands of products successfully through final compliance and certification, we have identified the three most essential elements of EMC on product design: filtering, shielding, and earthing/grounding.”

 Depending on a product’s function, some devices produce unwanted electrical noise.
 The best way to prevent this noise from spreading to other, more effective radiators (such as cables) is to create a containment strategy.

 If shielding is used, then ensuring a complete Faraday Cage is important.
-Holes for cabling, monitors and ventilation will affect the integrity of the shield, so EMC honeycomb mesh and screened cables or metal to metal contact will help with 360 degree termination of enclosures for shielding.
+Holes for cabling, monitors, and ventilation will affect the integrity of the shield, so EMC honeycomb mesh and screened cables or metal-to-metal contact will help with a 360-degree termination of enclosures for shielding.
 Thicker shield material will attenuate better by either reflection and/or absorption.

 Earthing/grounding can be achieved through various methods which can include: